zhouzypaul/object-recognition-imu/README.md

 > then, specify your camera, IMU, and other parameters in `config.py`

 > make sure to put your images and IMU raw data in the `input/image` and `input/imu` folder.
 The default file format for IMU data is csv.
-If not, please change the script `imu/raw_data.py` to take in the file format of your choosing
+If not, please change the script `imu/raw_data.py` to take in the file format of your choosing.
+Then run `python main.py csv` to process the raw data

 > the bulk of the model can be access by running main.py